メインコンテンツまでスキップ

 Overview

-This article walks you through the lifecycle of a dedicated server in AccelByte Multiplayer Servers (AMS) and how to integrate a dedicated server with the AccelByte Gaming Services (AGS) Game SDK.
+This article walks you through the lifecycle of a dedicated server (DS) in AccelByte Multiplayer Servers (AMS) and how to integrate a dedicated server with the AccelByte Gaming Services (AGS) Game SDK.

 備考